Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 <h4 id="Purchasing_new_materials">Purchasing new materials</h4>

--	Aluminum foil and pH testing strips can be purchased at stores on-island and reimbursed.
+-	Aluminum foil can be purchased at stores on-island and reimbursed.
+- pH testing strips can be ordered online or off-island.
 -	HCl can be ordered through Lab Operations ([Yasah Pitcher](ypitcher@bios.asu.edu), [Jess Godfrey](Jessica_Godfrey@bios.asu.edu)).
 -	Metrohm solutions and parts (KCl solution, etc.) can be purchased through their [website](https://www.metrohm.com/en.html).

 <h2 id="Making_Titrant">Making Titrant</h2>

-Note: use fresh MQ and clean glassware.
+Use fresh MQ and clean glassware!

 1. Mix 900mL MQ with 38.5g Reagent+ grade NaCl (located in a Ziploc bag in a drawer) in a 1L beaker.
 Mix occasionally over the course of 1-2 hours until the NaCl is fully dissolved.
-2. Add 2.78mL Reagent grade HCl (located in a bottle in the cabinet under the fume hood).
+2. Add 2.78mL Reagent+ grade HCl (located in a bottle in the cabinet under the fume hood).
 3. Add more MQ so the total volume of the titrant solution is 1L (should add ~97.22mL of MQ).

 For absolute TA measurements: use RM or CRM measurements to back calculate precise acid concentration.
-Adjust concentration in tiamo software and R templates.
+Adjust concentration in Tiamo software and R templates.

-Note: If running a lot of samples (eg. over the summer field season) it’s best to make 4L at once in the big 4L amber bottle (blue label) and top up the smaller amber titrant bottle (green label) as needed.
+If running a lot of samples (eg. over the summer field season) it’s best to make 4L at once in the big 4L amber bottle (blue label) and top up the smaller [amber titrant bottle](../../images/Titrator_Titrant_Bottle.png) (green label) as needed.
 This avoids having to restandardize.

 <h2 id="Tiamo_Software">Tiamo Software</h2>

-Note: DO NOT close the Tiamo software application on the computer, it will reset the rack which may prevent the instrument from working (see Troubleshooting).
+DO NOT close the Tiamo software application on the computer, it will reset the rack which may prevent the instrument from working (see [Troubleshooting](#Troubleshooting)).

 <h4 id="Databases">Databases</h4>

 Databases are locations to group data/records produced by analyzed samples

 -	To find: Database -> File -> Database manager
-   o	To create a new Database (if necessary): Database Manager -> right-click empty space and select “New”.
+   -	To create a new Database (if necessary): Database Manager -> right-click empty space and select “New”.
 -	Databases are used to organize and group produced sample files together
 -	Multiple Methods can be saved in one Database
 -	Saving a method in a Database is done by modifying the method (see below).